 From taco shell bowls and tortilla strips to shredded cheese and sour cream, Mexican-inspired salads can be caloric bombs.
 Just a half a cup of cheese (how much is on your salad) can contain 250 calories and almost 20 grams of fat, says Rebecca Lewis, R.D., nutritionist for HelloFresh healthy grocery delivery service.
 The next time you opt for a taco salad, keep the beans, cilantro, tomatoes, avocado, and nix just about everything else.

 Nuts are a great source of naturally occurring healthy fats and protein, and can add staying power to any salad, Sharon says.
-But when they are candied, they are just about as much sugar as they are anything else.
+But when they're candied, they're just about as much sugar as they are anything else.
 Stay away at all costs.

-Craisins, raisins, and pretty much any dried fruits equate to little caloric bombs.
-After all, they contain all of the calories of cranberries, grapes, or even apricots, but in a tiny, puckered-up package, Palmer says.
+Craisins, raisins, and pretty much any dried fruits contain all the calories of fruit but in a puckered-up package, Palmer says.
 For instance, raisins contain about 250 calories in half a cup.
 If you like them in your salad, use them sparingly, she says.

-They taste so good—but they are so bad for anyone trying to keep their salad healthy.
-“Those delicious croutons can run upwards of 75 to 100 calories in just a half a cup,” says Sharon.
+They taste good—but they're so bad for anyone trying to keep their salad healthy.
+“Those delicious croutons can be about 75 to 100 calories in just a half a cup,” says Sharon.
 And that’s like, what, five croutons?

 Order your salad in a wrap and it might be easier to eat on the go, but it won’t be easier on your physique.
 The wrap alone could contain 200 to 300 calories, White says.
 Plus, even seemingly healthy “spinach wraps” are often made with refined grains (and a little bit of veggie powder), threatening to spike your blood sugar, store your calories at fat, and make you feel hungry 30 minutes later.